 - Usually used for emergencies only

-When you sign up for a payday loan, the provider will usually ask you to agree to something called a Continuous Payment Agreement (CPA), which means they can take your repayment(s) for your loan straight from your bank account.
-While this is quicker than trotting across town to hand the cash back in person, it does come with some risks.
+When you sign up for a payday loan, the provider will usually ask you to agree to something called a Continuous Payment Authority (CPA), which means they can take your repayment(s) for your loan straight from your bank account.
+While this is both quick and convenient, it does come with some risks.

 Risks of a Payday Loan

-Nowadays, there are rules in place to protect you, by limiting the fees around payday loans.
+There are rules in place to protect you, limiting the fees around payday loans.
 If you don’t pay on time you can be charged a maximum of £15 plus interest on the original amount borrowed.
 However, even if you meet all your payments on time you should recognise that payday loans are not a cheap option.
 The overall amount you can be made to pay back including interest and fees is up to twice the amount you originally borrowed.
-Taking out a payday loan could impact your credit rating too as it can show as a different kind of borrowing on your credit file, though it’s not something all lenders consider a negative if you pay your loan back successfully.
+Taking out a payday loan could impact your credit rating too.
+Many lenders see payday loans as a sign of financial struggles, but they could also see it as a positive sign if you are continually making your payment regularly and on time.
 That said, it’s definitely not an area of borrowing to dip into regularly.

 What’s the Best Payday Loan?

-Since interest rates for payday loans are high, is there any point shopping around?
-Of course there is my friend, and not just so you can find the best annual percentage rate (APR).
-A Representative APR is the annual percentage rate at which, the firm reasonable expects at least 51% of credit agreements to be entered into as a result of a promotion.
+Researching payday loans will help you find the best annual percentage rate (APR).
+Whenever you’re looking at loan rates, don’t forget that the representative rate is only available to 51% of those accepted.
 So, if you are accepted you might not qualify for that particular rate.
-Secondly, remember that when you’re borrowing it’s not just about the interest rate.
+Secondly, remember that when you’re borrowing it’s not all about the interest rate.

-If you’re concerned about using a continuous payment authority (CPA), some lenders may also allow you to pay your loan without a recurring payment agreement, so that you don’t need to worry about it debiting from your account as other bills land.
-Make sure you’re clear when and how you need to make payment if you go down this route.
+If you’re concerned about using a Continuous Payment Authority (CPA), some lenders may also allow you to pay your loan without a recurring payment agreement, so that you don’t need to worry about it debiting from your account as other bills land.
+Make sure you’re clear when and how you need to make payments if you go down this route.

-If you’re borrowing a sum that won’t be paid back easily out of one salary payment, some lenders allow you to borrow over a slightly longer period, which may suit you better.
-Don’t forget that you’ll pay more in interest for this convenience.
+If you’re borrowing a sum that won’t be paid back easily out of one salary payment, you’ll need to look into short-term loans, which allow you to borrow over a slightly longer period and that may suit you better.
 Planning ahead so that payments are manageable is likely to be a better strategy than paying late or even rolling over with your provider’s agreement, as this can lead to debts mounting.

 Be Aware of the Overall Cost

-Whatever you do, don’t be tempted to borrow more than you need just because it’s offered, or to borrow from one lender to payback another.
-With high interest rates in play, things could soon get out of hand.
+Whatever you do, don’t be tempted to borrow more than you need just because it’s offered, or to borrow from one lender to pay back another.
+With high-interest rates things could soon get out of hand.
 Some payday providers advertise special deals like a fixed fee or percentage off your first loan repayment.
 As ever, don’t let a special offer detract you from the overall cost of a loan either.
 So, which payday loan is best?
 That really depends on you.

 Alternatives to Payday Loans

-It’s so stressful when things go wrong, often you just want to fix them fast, but think carefully about whether you need a loan at all.
+It’s stressful when things go wrong.
+Often you just want to fix them fast, but think carefully about whether you need a loan at all.
 If there’s a bill you need to pay, could you arrange a payment plan direct, so that you can pay in instalments?

 Consider Your Lending Options

 If you definitely need to borrow, even if your credit rating isn’t great, you shouldn’t automatically assume that a payday loan is your only lending option.
-Make time to check your credit file to help guide your path.
-Think about asking your bank if you could temporarily extend your overdraft, if you haven’t already.
-For those with a good to fair credit rating, a 0% or low interest credit card could be an option.
+Make time to check your credit file to help inform your choices.
+Think about asking your bank if you could temporarily extend your overdraft if you haven’t already.
+For those with a good to fair credit rating, a 0% or low-interest credit card could be an option.
 Provided you can pay them off quickly, they could be a cheaper way for you to borrow fairly fast.